JuzerShakir/session/README.md

-# Project: Session & Cookie
+# Project: Session In Rails
 *A responsive Rails webapp that uses cookies to maintain a session with clients' browsers.*

 <div align="center">